 Mix The Cream Cheese and Chocolate

-- Pour the white chocolate into the cream cheese mixture.
+- Now add 1/2 tsp of vanilla essence, and pour the white chocolate into the cream cheese mixture.

 Whip The Heavy Cream

-- Take a mixing bowl and pour 1/2 cup of heavy cream into it.
+- In another mixing bowl, pour 1/2 cup of heavy cream.

 Combine Heavy Cream and Chocolate Mixture